 - Other pertinent information

-A great way to generate PR for your small business is to get creative with the content you produce.
-It could mean creating interesting infographics, videos, or blog posts that will attract the attention of the media and the public.
+A useful way to generate PR for your small business is to get creative with the content you produce.
+It could mean creating interesting infographics, videos or blog posts that will attract the attention of the media and the public.

 Industry Experts about PR for Small Business